 Bearded dragons do not need heat at night, given that they have already received enough heating from daytime and UVB lighting for 14-16 hours during the summer, and 10-12 hours in winter.

-When these temperatures are maintained in the daytime, it is guaranteed that the tank will not be too cold at night.
+When these temperatures are maintained in the daytime, it is guaranteed that the

 When you turn off the heat source at night, the temperature of the enclosure will not rapidly drop due to the glass or wood, which acts as an insulator.